 People who will make you feel uncomfortable.
 But do not get discouraged.
 By your determination and strong will power, overcome it, and move towards your goal.

 Running a half marathon while overweight is definitely not impossible.
 Just make up your mind and set a goal to get back into shape.
 Once you have decided to run for a half marathon, you have to follow some important steps.
+Having the right gear too helps.

 Top Tips When You are Overweight and Running a Half Marathon